Simple tips for a magical maternity photography session & photos you’ll adore

 A few easy-to-find gowns I adore

 This is such a sweet, romantic gown.
 I recommend the ivory or soft pink.
 This dress falls to the floor with material to spare, meaning it can accomodate high heels.
 I love that the train is long enough to be used creatively during your session.
-(I have a very similar gown in my client closet!)
-This gown also looks great for in-home newborn and breastfeeding sessions!
+(I actually have this gown in my client closet!)
+It also looks great for in-home newborn and breastfeeding sessions!

 This gown is similar to the one above, but with more color options.
 Keep in mind your husband will need to wear a very neutral shirt if you opt for a bold color.
 This gown also looks great for in-home newborn and breastfeeding sessions!